 A fascinating sub-category of watch collecting are the named grades and private labels.
 Personal connections can be made through private labels for those doing research on their family tree or home town, and another aspect to focus on are the named grades that were made for the retailers of the day, which were often supplied by more than one factory.

 Seth Thomas made nearly fifty known named grades, with probably more yet to discover.
 The PL charts have logged close to 400 examples, sorted by name, state and serial number.

-Private label watches were those with the name of a jeweler, retailer, or even a private group inscribed on it.
-Orders were placed through regional jobbers, who acted as distributors for the factory.
-They make up a fairly large percentage of total output, accounting for roughly 13% of all logged production.
+Private label watches were those with the name of a jeweler, local retailer, or even a private group inscribed on it.
+Orders were placed through regional jobbers, who acted as distributors for the factory, in quantities as small as one or two watches and as many as several hundred.
+They made up a fairly large percentage of the factory's total output, accounting for roughly 13% of all logged production in those models known to have private labels.
 This figure was probably much higher, since private labels have no factory markings on the dial or movement to identify them as a Seth Thomas.